|

 At Rockland State Sanitarium, Gravelle, an opera singing amnesiac, regains some of his memory

 when he sees a newspaper article about prima donna Lilli Rochelle.
-He then overcomes a guard and escapes into the rainy night.
+He then overcomes a guard and escapes into the rainy

 In Los Angeles, Inspector Regan asks Charlie Chan, who has just completed the "Race Track"